 The Indiana Corn Growers Association Board of volunteer farmer Directors is proposing a modernization to the Corn Checkoff Law (IC 15-15-12) for the 2026 Indiana legislative session.
-Among other minor changes, this update will include broader grower accessibility to Board elections and an assessment rate adjustment to keep up with inflationary pressures and other Midwest states.
+Among other minor changes, this update will include broader grower accessibility to Board elections and a checkoff rate adjustment to keep up with inflationary pressures and other Midwest states.

 What does this mean for farmers?